Coronavirus (COVID-19) – useful links

 Jisc have published a coronavirus resources, which includes guidance, webinar recordings, access to learning and research resources and community links for universities and colleges.

-Universities UK have produced a briefing note to help universities and colleges to support students and staff who may be at a greater risk of domestic violence or domestic abuse due to the coronavirus lockdown.
+Universities UK have produced a briefing note to help universities and colleges to support students and staff who may be at a greater risk of domestic violence or domestic abuse due to coronavirus lockdowns.
 It also provides information on helplines and other support services.

 12 May 2020